 It’s simple and easy to use, and there’s even a feature to bulk import from a CSV, which can save a lot of time if you have more than 10 redirects, or in some cases, hundreds of redirects, to set up at a time.

 The most common scenarios I find 404 errors are links to other websites that have moved their content and did not set up proper redirects, or, for whatever reason, deleted the content.
 These instances will have to be fixed on a case by case basis.
-I try to find the original link but If I can’t find it, I’ll either link to another resource or remove the link.
+In most cases, I try to find the original link but If I can’t find it, I’ll either link to another resource or remove the link.

 404 Errors can hurt your SEO efforts by: